Kevinobote/WEC/Readme.md

 1. **Correlation Analysis**:
    - Calculate the correlation matrix to identify relationships between features and Total Power.
-   - Focus on features with high correlation to Total Power (e.g., qw).
+   - Focus on highly correlated features to Total Power (e.g., qw).

 2. **Significance of Coordinates**:
    - Understand the impact of x and y coordinates on power output.